Homestead Land: What to Look for when Buying Land for Farming

-When we chose our homestead land we had a list of what we wanted.
-It had to have a lovely view, a stone farmhouse with potential, not too far from town but not where we could still hear traffic, the elevation had to be low enough for growing olives and the soil good enough for growing grapes.
-Finally, it had to have its own water source and big enough to make a living.
+When we were looking for our own homestead land we had a list of what we wanted.
+The farm had to have a lovely view, a stone farmhouse with potential, not too far from town but not where we could still hear traffic, the elevation had to be low enough for growing olives and the soil good enough for growing grapes.
+Finally, it had to have its own water source and be big enough to make a living.

 Where no place may tick all the right boxes, and you will probably need to make some compromises, the bare minimum of what we wanted was a good view, good soil and water.
 The fact that we got all the rest was just good fortune.

-Buying good homestead land is the most important purchase you will make.
+Buying good homestead land when homesteading today is the most important purchase you will make and there are lots of considerations to take into account before you make the decision to purchase.
 Make sure, therefore, that you get it right the first time and look before you leap when buying land for farming.

 There are many other aspects that need to be taken into consideration when buying farm land: